h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Stopping Model Metrics
 ~~~~~~~~~~~~~~~~~~~~~~

 Stopping metric parameters are specified in conjunction with a stopping tolerance and a number of stopping rounds.
 A metric specified in the `stopping_metric <data-science/algo-pararms/stopping_metric.html>`__ option specifies the metric to consider when early stopping is specified.
-In addition to scoring metrics, the following can also be specified as a stopping_metric:

 Misclassification
 '''''''''''''''''